TRANSLATE THIS PAGE

 If you are an enrolled student, a Google gmail account has been created for you.

 It can be found at The Zone Information Page on the LPC home page.
-Your instructor has that info too.
+Your instructor can give you that info too.

-You can also bypass The Zone and get access to your email directly at http://stumail.clpccd.edu.
+You can bypass The Zone and get access to your email directly at http://stumail.clpccd.edu.

 You may get access to your school email by going to gmail.com and entering your regular Class-web username and password.

 I recommend having your school email forwarded to your personal email.
-A video tutorial.
+See a video tutorial here.

 Instructor Office Hours and Class Times

 .
 NO APPOINTMENT NEEDED.